fatahjamro/typst-thesis/chapters/01-introduction.typ

 == Bits versus Qubits

 The *bit* is the fundamental concept of classical computation and classical information.
-Quantum computation and quantum information are built upon an analogous concept, the quantum bit, or qubit for short @nielsen2010QuantumComputationQuantum.
+Quantum computation and quantum information are built upon an analogous concept, the quantum bit, or qubit for short.

 A *bit* (short for binary digit) is the most basic unit of information in classical computing.
 It can exist in one of two distinct and mutually exclusive states: 0 or 1.
 It is the basic building block of classical computers and is used to represent and store information in binary form.
 A qubit can exist in a superposition of states, meaning it can be in a state of 0, 1, or both simultaneously.